anilpirwanii/to-do-app/README.md

 🚀 **Live Demo**: [To-do app](https://to-do-app-anilpirwanii.vercel.app/)

-Create an account and add your tasks that only YOU have access to!
+Create an account and add the tasks that only YOU have access to!

 ---